-Child support in Canada is governed by the federal Child Support Guidelines (CSG), which lay out a clear formula for which parent must pay child support, how much that support must be, and how long the support payments must be made for.
+Child support in Canada is governed by the federal Child Support Guidelines (CSG), which lay out a clear formula for which a parent must pay child support, how much that support must be, and how long the support payments must be made for.

 The CSG were enacted to provide a standardized framework for child support, and to eliminate uncertainty in child support awards.
 However, despite the framework’s intended simplicity, child support determinations can be complicated by several factors, including “extraordinary expenses” that are not included in the formula (also known as “Section 7” expenses), high net worth spouses, as well as other potential issues such as claims of financial hardship, undisclosed income, and complex custody arrangements.

 Due to the potential for child support issues to become complicated, it is essential to obtain legal advice early in your separation process from a family lawyer with extensive experience with these matters.

 At NULaw, we have a deep and thorough understanding of the Child Support Guidelines and all the potential difficulties that can arise in the process of making a final support determination.Our approach is fundamentally client-focused.
 Developing robust, long-lasting relationships and keeping our clients continually informed about their matter are key aspects of how we function.
 We have advised many parents on their rights and obligations following a separation, and have ensured their interests, as well as the interests of their children, are protected.
 We provide our clients with the information needed to realistically evaluate their options, and help them assess “what am I really fighting about?”.
 We are forthright and pragmatic, and will not drive up client costs by taking unnecessary actions or counselling them to take a path which may prolong their dispute.

 Most of the time, the parent with whom a child primarily lives receives monthly child support payments from the other parent.
 Generally, the parent paying the child support must do so until the child reaches the age of majority.